crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

   have been deprecated in favour of the new total count and sum of durations metrics.

+- Marked the
+  :ref:`cluster.graceful_stop.reallocate <cluster.graceful_stop.reallocate>`
+  setting as deprecated.
+This setting was already being ignored, setting the value to `false` has no effect.

+- The node decommission using the ``USR2`` :ref:`cli_signals` has been deprecated in favour of the
+  :ref:`ALTER CLUSTER DECOMISSION <alter_cluster_decommission>` statement.

+- Marked :ref:`create-ingest-rule` and :ref:`drop-ingest-rule` as deprecated.
+  Given that the only implementation (MQTT) was deprecated and will be removed, the framework itself will also be removed.

 Changes
 =======

-- Marked the ``:ref:cluster.graceful_stop.reallocate`` setting as deprecated.
-  This setting was already being ignored, setting the value to `false` has no effect.

 - Expose the total count and sum of durations metrics under the :ref:`query_stats_mbean` for ``QUERY``, ``INSERT``, ``UPDATE``, ``DELETE``,